Idlesome/channelpositivity/data/articles/markdown/it-starts-with-you.md

 This is what the Buddha meant when he said people should learn Buddhism through “direct knowledge”.
 Because he knew he can’t explain your reality to you any more than he could look with your eyes.

-In the modern world, we have become so absorbed with the technicalities of Buddhism, we’ve mistaken the method for the result.
-Just in the same way that we mistake money for tangible wealth.
+In the modern world, we have become so absorbed with the technicalities of Buddhism, we mistake the method for the result.

 If you meditate, do you know why you meditate?
 What do you want to get out of it exactly?
 Is it something you do because you think it will one day make sense?
 But if you’re not certain why you’re doing it, how can you know it will get you what you want?